When people talk about resilience, they often use the phrase "bouncing back."

 The people who chose to do nothing with this new-found time over the course of three or four months, and simply waited it out to get back to where they were before, will at some point be able to "bounce back."

-However, those people may be farther behind than they ever have been before, simply because others chose to "bounce forward," and are now that much farther ahead.
+However, those people may be further behind than they ever have been before, simply because others chose to "bounce forward," and are now that much further ahead.